 This guide shows you how to set up a supported device.
 If there’s no supported image that fits your needs you can create your own core image.

-Using a Virtual Machine (VM) You don’t need to have a physical “Target Device”, you can follow the tutorial with Ubuntu Core in a VM.
-Install the ubuntu-core-vm snap:
+- Using a Virtual Machine (VM) You don’t need to have a physical “Target Device”, you can follow the tutorial with Ubuntu Core in a VM.
+This guide shows you how to set up an Ubuntu Core VM.

 - Using Ubuntu Classic You don’t have to use Ubuntu Core, you can use also a “Target Device” with Ubuntu Classic.
 Read this guide to understand how to run kiosk snaps on your desktop, as the particular details won’t be repeated here.